SMILE (spacecraft): Orbit

-This type of orbit enables SMILE to spend much of its time (about 80%, equivalent to nine months of the year) at high altitude, allowing the spacecraft to collect continuous observations for the first time during more than 40h.
-This orbit also limits the time spent in the high-radiation Van Allen belts, and in the two toroidal belts.
-SMILE will be injected into a low Earth orbit by a Vega-C launch vehicle from Kourou, French Guiana, and its propulsion module will bring the spacecraft to the nominal orbit with perigee altitude of around 5000 km.
+This type of orbit enables SMILE to spend much of its time (about 80%, equivalent to nine months of the year) at high altitude, allowing the spacecraft to collect continuous observations for the first time during more than 40 hours.
+This orbit also limits the time spent in the high-radiation Van Allen belts.

+SMILE was launched into low Earth orbit in May 2026 by a Vega-C launch vehicle from Kourou, French Guiana.
+Over the course of a month, its propulsion module brought the spacecraft to its nominal orbit, a polar orbit with apogee and perigee altitudes of 120,920 km above the North Pole and 5,027 km above the South Pole, respectively.
+When passing over Antarctica, the satellite transmits data to the German Antarctic Receiving Station, operated by DLR.

+Spacecraft

-The SMILE spacecraft consists of a platform provided by the Chinese Academy of Sciences (CAS) attached below a payload module provided by ESA.
-The CAS platform is composed of a propulsion and a service module, together with the two detectors (or heads) of the ion instrument.
-The payload module hosts 3 of the 4 scientific instruments and an X-band communications system.
-It was built by Airbus.
-The SMILE ground segment comprises the Chinese Academy of Sciences (CAS) ground segment and the European Space Agency (ESA) ground segment, which collaborate closely on this mission.
-The Ground Support System (GSS) and the Science and Application System (SAS) are two important components of the CAS ground segment.
-The SAS is tasked with fostering collaboration between CAS and ESA, designing effective frameworks to coordinate scientists in planning SMILE science operations.
+The SMILE spacecraft consists of a platform provided by CAS attached below a payload module provided by ESA.
+The CAS platform is composed of a propulsion and a service module, together with the two detectors of the LIA instrument.
+The payload module, built by Airbus, hosts 3 of the 4 scientific instruments and an X-band communications system.